This blog was originally published in October, 2017, but was updated in January of 2021.

 Flat roofs are popular in commercial construction and can be found on many homes and condos as well.
+Offering a modern look to any building, they also provide high resistance to environmental damage and can last up to 15 years with proper installation and maintenance.
 Though there are numerous benefits to flat roofing, one of the main challenges is in settling on a proper drainage system.
-Many flat roofs have issues with water drainage, but with the right solution and proper maintenance you can avoid water pooling and leaks.
+Many flat roofs have issues with water drainage, but with the right solution and proper maintenance, you can avoid water pooling and leaks.

-A. Clark Roofing & Siding LP., one of the most trusted Edmonton roofing companies providing residential and commercial flat roofing systems, is often approached by home and business owners who want to know more about drainage systems for flat roofing.
+- Clark Roofing & Siding LP., one of the most trusted roofing companies in Edmonton and Calgary providing residential and commercial flat roofing systems, is often approached by home and business owners who want to know more about drainage systems for flat roofing.
 The best drain for your building will depend on your building style and location, but we’ve put together a handy guide that can help you decide on the right system for your needs.
-There are three main types of drainage systems to help you with water flow on your building, including gutters, drains and scuppers.
+There are four main types of drainage systems to help you with water flow on your building, including gutters, drains, scuppers and sloped installation.

 - Inexpensive: Gutters are the least expensive drainage solution.

 - Easy installation: Often the easiest to install, they are very effective at dealing with any amount of rain and snow.

 - More maintenance: In order to remain effective, gutters must be cleaned on a regular basis.

 - Winter freezing: When blocked with debris such as leaves and twigs, gutters can cause water to pool and ice dams to form in the winter.

 - Cleaning: The brackets and hardware can make them challenging to clean.

 Flat roofs can also drain water via a system of drains located at certain points on the roof, generally towards the centre.
 These drains – which will often be covered by a strainer to keep out debris – connect to gutters and pipes inside of the roof.